TheWorldsmith-coder/InitilizeGitHub/README.md

 # InitiliazeGitHub

 This is for an assignment.
-I severely hate myself for doing this.
+I am very tired and my eyes feel dry.